Juicy chicken thighs with crispy skin cooked in a deliciously creamy garlic Parmesan sauce. Perfect served with greens

 - Season the chicken thighs generously with salt and pepper.

-- Heat a large frying pan/skillet over medium heat.
-Add the chicken thighs, skin-side down, while the pan is still cold.
+- Add the chicken thighs, skin-side down into a large, deep pan then place over medium-high heat.
 Allow to cook for 7-10 minutes until the skin is crisp and deeply golden.
 Flip the thighs over and cook for another 7-10 minutes until the chicken thighs are fully cooked.
 The thighs are done when the meat is white through to the bone or the temperature reads 75°C/165°F on a meat thermometer.
 Remove the thighs from the pan and set aside.

 - Add the butter, garlic and thyme to the pan and cook for 30 seconds.
 Add the wine or stock and using a wooden spoon, scrape the sticky bits from the bottom of the pan.
 Pour in the cream and lemon juice.

 - Allow the sauce to simmer for 5 minutes or until it coats the back of a spoon easily.
 Add the Parmesan cheese, stir in then add the chicken thighs.
 Allow to simmer for 5 minutes then sprinkle with parsley and serve.